martonpaulo/portfolio/README.md

 - [ ] implement a work timeline
 - [ ] improve SEO with metadata from Directus API and add sitemap
 - [ ] integrate Cloudflare Analytics
-- [ ] enhance the design with personal photos
+- [ ] enhance the design with personal photos: at Mundolingo Argentina, radio in Argentina, Poliglotar presentation
-- [ ] add a resume download link
 - [ ] add Framer Motion animations
 - [ ] validate SEO and accessibility with Lighthouse
 - [ ] use getStaticProps or getServerSideProps in Next.js for dynamic data optimization